Tejasmulange64/Cyclothon-Certificate/Update_README.md

 # Cyclothon-Certificate
-This is a certificate I got in 15km Cyclothon succesfully completed organized by COEP ZEST.
+This is a certificate I got in 15km Cyclothon succesfully completed organized by COEP ZEST 2022.